What is the Rule of 72?

-In finance, Rule of 72 is a formula that estimates the amount of time it takes for an investment to double in value, at a fixed annual rate of return.
-Rule of 72 is a shortcut or back-of-the-envelope calculation to determine the amount of time for an investment to double in value by taking the number 72 and dividing it by the interest rate.
+In finance, the Rule of 72 is a formula that estimates the amount of time it takes for an investment to double in value, earning a fixed annual rate of return.
+The rule is a shortcut, or back-of-the-envelope, calculation to determine the amount of time for an investment to double in value.
+The simple calculation is dividing 72 by the annual interest rate.

 Time (Years) to Double an Investment

 The Rule of 72 gives an estimation of the doubling time for an investment.
 It is a fairly accurate measurement, and more so when using lower interest rates rather than higher ones.
 It is used for situations involving compound interest.
 A simple interest rate does not work very well with the Rule of 72.

 Below is a table showing the difference between the Rule of 72 calculation and the actual number of years required for an investment to double in value:

 Rule of 72 Formula

 The Rule of 72 formula is as follows: